tashoym94/TPS25-SQLITE/README Teacher.md

 2. .open JTCsql.db (enter)
 3. .tables (enter)
          when you type this command, you should see the 4 tables appear
+4. .headers on (enter)
+5. .mode column (enter)
+6. .mode box (enter)

+.mode list is default, but returns an unformatted output

 Helpful tip: If you get stuck in a shell: CONTROL + C

 ## 📜 Database Tables

 ```sql
 SELECT * FROM demographics;     -- 1 row for every person in the dataset
 SELECT * FROM legalall;         -- 1 row for every legal event (a person may have many)
 SELECT * FROM programming;      -- 1 row per person referred to programming